Fine-Tuning Masked Diffusion for Provable Self-Correction: Experiment details and ablation studies

 In addition to $k$ (the number of tokens updated simultaneously to sample $\rvy$ from $\rvz$), we introduce a second hyperparameter, $n_y \in \mathbb{N}$, to improve data efficiency during the adapter's fine-tuning.
 As discussed in Section~\ref{sec:prism_empirical}, we can generate multiple distinct target sequences $\rvy$ from a single source sequence $\rvz$ by using different unmasking index sets $\mathcal{S}$.
 Therefore, $n_y$ denotes the number of unique unmasking sets applied per $\rvz$ in a single forward pass.

 We conducted an ablation study to analyze how the interplay between $k$ and $n_y$ affects the generation performance.
 We tested variants of $(k,n_y) \in \{(4,8), (8,4), (16,2), (32,1)\}$, thus remaining the total number of token updates per batch constant ($k \times n_y=32$) for a fair comparison.
-All other configurations follow Table ~\ref{tab:configs}, except that we set nucleus $p=0.9$ to sample $\rvy$ from $\rvz$ (during the PRISM fine-tuning).
+All other configurations follow Table ~\ref{tab:configs}, except that we set nucleus $p=0.9$ to sample $\rvy$ from $\rvz$, and select $\mathcal{S}$ randomly during PRISM fine-tuning.

 Our primary finding is that training the adapter with a smaller number of updating tokens (low $k$) results in a model that performs better at inference time, as measured by the MAUVE score.
 This can be attributed to a train-test distribution mismatch induced by large $k$.
 Specifically, updating many tokens simultaneously is likely to introduce joint dependency errors, increasing the chance of sampling a \emph{misleading} sequence $\rvy$.
 This forces the adapter to train on a corrupted data distribution that is rarely encountered during inference time.
 Consequently, this mismatch leads to a poorly calibrated quality estimator, degrading the model's ability to perform effective self-correction.